Critical Ecosystem Partnership Fund

 CEPF works to protect ecosystems and the species within them by awarding grants to local and international civil society organizations working in biodiversity hotspots around the world.
 Grant recipients include nonprofit organizations, indigenous peoples groups and small businesses, among others.

 Since its inception, CEPF has funded conservation projects in 25 biodiversity hotspots across 105 countries and territories.
-The fund has committed a total of USD 259 million to more than 2,500 civil society organizations.
+The fund has committed a total of US$259 million to more than 2,500 civil society organizations.

 History

 CEPF was developed by Conservation International's founding CEO Peter Seligmann and former president of the World Bank James Wolfensohn.
 The fund was founded in 2000 and began awarding grants in 2001.

 In addition to Conservation International and the World Bank, the Global Environment Facility was a founding partner.
 Four additional donors later joined: L'Agence Française de Développement, the European Union, the Government of Japan and the MacArthur Foundation.
 The MacArthur Foundation ended its funding to CEPF in 2018.